lawrennd/old_talks/_posts/2003-3-24-particle-filters-variational-methods-and-importance-sampling.md

 ---
-:bibtex_key: Lawrence:msr03
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Particle Filters, Variational methods and Importance Sampling
+title: Particle Filters, Variational methods and Importance Sampling
-:abstract: 'Particle filters allow tracking of systems with highly non-linear, multi-modal posterior distributions, however they are prone to failure when model likelihoods are sharply peaked or state spaces are high dimensional.
+abstract: 'Particle filters allow tracking of systems with highly non-linear, multi-modal posterior distributions, however they are prone to failure when model likelihoods are sharply peaked or state spaces are high dimensional.
 This failure is caused by a mismatch between the proposal distribution and the true posterior.
 The number